syncfusion-content/javascript-docs/js/TreeGrid/Overview.md

 * **Column Template** - To display custom columns along with customized expand-collapse icon.

+* **Row drag and drop** - Allows you to drag any row and drop it at any desired position.

 * **Paging** - Paginated view of records.

 * **Summary rows** - To summarize the rows at each heirarchical levels.